-Deviations from the text of International Electrotechnical Commission (IEC) publication 60335-1, Safety of Household and Similar Appliances, part 1: General Requirements copyright 1991 as amended November 1994 are indicated by notations (deviations) and are presented in bold text.
+National Differences from the text of International Electrotechnical Commission (IEC) Publication 60335-1, Safety of Household and Similar Appliances, part 1: General Requirements copyright 1991 as amended November 1994 are indicated by notations (differences) and are presented in bold text.

-There are five types of deviations as noted below.
-The deviation type is noted on the first line of the deviation in the standard.
-The standard may not include all types of these deviations.
+There are five types of National Differences as noted below.
+The difference type is noted on the first line of the National Difference in the standard.
+The standard may not include all types of these National Differences.

-DR - These are deviations based on the National Electrical Code (NEC) and other U.S. Regulatory Requirements.
+DR - These are National Differences based on the National Electrical Code (NEC) and other U.S. Regulatory Requirements.

-D1 - These are deviations which are based on basic safety principles and requirements, elimination of which compromise safety for U.S. consumers and users of products.
+D1 - These are National Differences which are based on basic safety principles and requirements, elimination of which would compromise safety for U.S. consumers and users of products.

-D2 - These are deviations based on safety practices.
-These are deviations for IEC requirements that may acceptable, but adopting the IEC requirements would require considerable retesting or redesign on the manufacturer's part.
+D2 - These are National Differences based on safety practices.
+These are differences for IEC requirements that may be acceptable, but adopting the IEC requirements would require considerable retesting or redesign on the manufacturer's part.

-DC - These are deviations based on the component standards and will not be deleted until a particular component standard is harmonized with the IEC component standard.
+DC - These are National Differences based on the component standards and will not be deleted until a particular component standard is harmonized with the IEC component standard.

-DE - These are deviations based on editorial comments or corrections.
+DE - These are National Differences based on editorial comments or corrections.